The Validated Synthetic Data Principle

 Fake compliance scores are worse than no scores.
 They create false confidence, fail under scrutiny, and require painful migration when real data arrives.

-Validated mock data costs the same effort to build — you are just sourcing from EU regulatory databases instead of your imagination.
+Validated synthetic data costs the same effort to build — you are just sourcing from EU regulatory databases instead of your imagination.
 And when a compliance officer asks "where does this 42% CSRD readiness come from?", you can answer: "EFRAG ESRS 2023 final set, 82 mandatory disclosures, cross-referenced with EEA sector averages for steel (NACE C24).
 Here is the breakdown."

 That answer closes deals.
 The other one loses them.